 Severe Weather & Flood Warnings

 The Environment Agency is responsible for the dissemination of information regarding flood warnings to the public.

-In the event of heavy rain and rising water levels, the public are urged to monitor the Environment Agency's Website or contact the Environment Agency Flood Line on Flood line on 0345 988 1188, for up to date information on flooding levels nationally.
+In the event of heavy rain and rising water levels, the public are urged to monitor the Environment Agency's "Find out if you're at risk of flooding in England" webpages(Opens in a New Window) or contact the Environment Agency Flood Line on Flood line on 0345 988 1188, for up to date information on flooding levels nationally.